Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Conclusion

 \section{Conclusion}

 Multitask finetuning is a crucial ingredient in many neural network training recipes but good weightings between tasks are hard and expensive to find.
-Here, we propose to aid the search for such weightings with previews obtained from model merging, where single task models can be reused for many weight combinations.
+Here, we propose to aid the search for such weightings with Pareto estimates obtained from model merging, where single task models can be reused for many weight combinations.
 We show that model merging strategies can be derived using a Bayesian framework by defining suitable surrogate losses to the multitask objective for exponential-family-based distributions.
-We use this to outline various preview and merging strategies, including a new mixture-based algorithm for improved model merging.
-Along various experiments including image classification with Vision Transformers and machine translation with LLMs we show that model merging can effectively be used to preview multitask finetuning weightings. \revision{Flexible model merging can improve the preview quality, but also increase the cost.
-For example, mixture posteriors sometimes need too many mixture component to get improvements.
-This is not ideal for large model where storing many models is not possible.
-We hope to address this limitation in the future.}
+We use this to outline various merging strategies, including a new mixture-based algorithm for improved model merging.
+Along various experiments including image classification with Vision Transformers and machine translation with LLMs we show that model merging can effectively be used to get estimates and choose multitask finetuning weightings.
+Flexible model merging can improve the estimate quality, but also increase the cost due to the requirement of computing Hessians and using multiple checkpoints.
+However, strategies to estimate Hessians during training, such as, variational learning, can be used to mitigate this.